box/box-openapi/README.md

 The older and incomplete Swagger 2.0 specification is stil available on the [Swagger 2.0](https://github.com/box/box-openapi/tree/swagger_2.0) branch.

+## Development & Contribution

+Please follow the [contribution guidelines](./CONTRIBUTING.md) when contributing to the source of this project.

 ## Usage & License

 Copyright 2020 Box, Inc. All rights reserved.